chifamba/dzinza-python/plans.md

 ### Key Technologies

 *   **Backend:** Python 3.11
 *   **Database:** PostgreSQL
-* **Database migration tool:** Liquibase
 *   **ORM:** SQLAlchemy
 *   **Caching:** Redis
+*.  **Dev solution will be based on running with docker-compose, the final production solution will use docker with kubernetes

 ## PostgreSQL Database Implementation

 This section details the plan for implementing PostgreSQL as the primary database for the Dzinza Family Tree application.
-We will use Liquibase to manage the database schema.

 ### Rationale

 *   **Relational Model:** PostgreSQL's relational model is well-suited for the complex relationships in family tree data.